-It is proposed that this filing shall become effective (check appropriate box):

-- A. upon filing with the Commission, pursuant to Rule 467(a) (if in connection with an offering being made contemporaneously in the United States and Canada). - - 1.
-D pursuant to Rule 467(b) on (date) at (time) (designate a time not sooner than 7 calendar days after filing). - 2.
-D pursuant to Rule 467(b) on (date) at (time) (designate a time 7 calendar days or sooner after filing) because the securities regulatory authority in the review jurisdiction has issued a receipt or notification of clearance on (date). - 3.
-Dursuant to Rule 467(b) as soon as practicable after notification of the Commission by the Registrant or the Canadian securities regulatory authority of the review jurisdiction that a receipt or notification of clearance has been issued with respect hereto. - 4. 🖾 after the filing of the next amendment to this Form (if preliminary material is being filed).

-If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to the home jurisdiction's shelf prospectus offering procedures, check the following box. \boxtimes
+It is s pro posed that this filing shall become effective (check appropriate box): A. upon filing with the Commission, pursuant to Rule 467(a) (if in connection with an offering being made contemporaneously in the United States and Canada). В. $\boxtimes$ at some future date (check appropriate box below) 1. pursuant to Rule 467(b) on (date) at (time) (designate a time not sooner than 7 calendar days after filing).
+2. pursuant to Rule 467(b) on (date) at (time) (designate a time 7 calendar days or sooner after filing) because the securities regulatory authority in the review jurisdiction has issued a receipt or notification of clearance on (date).
+3. $\boxtimes$ pursuant to Rule 467(b) as soon as practicable after notification of the Commission by the Registrant or the Canadian securities regulatory authority of the review jurisdiction that a receipt or notification of clearance has been issued with respect hereto.
+4. after the filing of the next amendment to this Form (if preliminary material is being filed). - securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to the shelf prospectus offering procedures, check the following box.
+The Registrant hereby amends this Registration Statement on such date or dates as may be necessary to delay its effective date until the Registration Statement shall become effective as provided in Rule 467 under the Securities Act of 1933 or on such date as the Commission, acting pursuant to Section 8(a) of the Act, may determine.